nicolaspe/itp_fakingthenews/class01/01_documentation.md

 #### *franken* video

 I have a love/hate relationship with Taylor Swift('s music).
 I can't help loving it, but as a feminist, it betrays my very own principles.
-So I decided to use one of her award acceptance speeches to unveil part of what she really does (with a dose of humor) (at least for me it is hahaha).
-I chose her speech for the [58th Album of the Year Grammy Award](https://youtu.be/dMCAEUb0h34).
+So I decided to use one of her award acceptance speeches to unveil part of what she really does and her utilitarian view of feminism (with a dose of humor) (at least for me it is hahaha).
+For this, her speech for the [58th Album of the Year Grammy Award](https://youtu.be/dMCAEUb0h34) was ideal.

 I wanted to use only a portion of the video, to make sure that only Taylor Swift would speak, but youtube-dl does not have that option (at least for now).
 I tried to work around that, feeding it the youtube URL that starts the video at a certain point (adding `?t=52s` at the end of the URL), but that did not work either.